This blog draws on ideas from the Rejuvenate Working Paper (Johnson et al.)

 One of the most significant barriers to dismantling adultism is the underlying assumption that the power that adults exercise over children is always legitimate and justified, an assumption similar to those historically mobilised to justify other social inequalities and oppressions of race, gender, disability, class and sexuality.
 Age-based social inequalities are complicated by children and young peoples’ evolving capacities, and the need for adults to recognise and support these.

 Compiling the Rejuvenate Living Archive enabled us to draw out key lessons from successful examples of child-led work, across a variety of projects, organisations and literature.
 Many examples included in the archive recognise that children find relationships with peers and adults helpful in navigating uncertainty and change.
-We propose a shift in our thinking around children and young people, beyond the 3 Ps (protection, provision and participation) proposed by the UNCRC, towards the 3 Ss:
+In our working paper (Johnson et al., 2020), we propose a shift in our thinking around children and young people, beyond the 3 Ps (protection, provision and participation) proposed by the UNCRC, towards the 3 Ss:

 We need to create and build on existing safe spaces for children and young people.
 These spaces – both existing and those re-imagined – allow them to build confidence through dialogue with peers and to engage constructively with adults in positions of power.
 We also expand the concept of space to mean creating space in project and decision-making processes to meaningfully include children and youth.